Jarthianur/TestPlusPlus/README.md

 + assertions
   + normal assert with comparator
   + performance assert (analysing method runtime)
+  + assert exception
++ parallel execution with openmp

 To add any comparator, or reporter You like, just implement the respective interface and add the factory method to the particular header-file.
 Like the EQUALS comparator, or the serialze method, templated functions may be specialized to handle specific types their own way.
+To enable parallel execution support, compile and link with `-fopenmp`.

 ## Usage example